ufs-community/uwtools/docs/sections/user_guide/cli/tools/fs.rst

 The ``hardlink`` action stages items in a target directory by creating hardlinks to files or other links.
 It behaves similarly to the ``link`` action (see below), but note the following:

+* Hardlinks cannot target: items on other filesystems, items the user does not have write permission to, or directories.
 * If a hardlink cannot be created but the ``--symlink-fallback`` option is specified, a symlink will be created instead, if possible.
-Hardlinks cannot target files on other filesystems, or directories.

 .. literalinclude:: fs/hardlink-help.cmd
    :language: text